 All Polar points can be found on Zap-Map by using the network filter.
 This can be used on the desktop and mobile apps, and displays only those points available to use by Polar customers.

 Polar also provides Zap-Map with a live network feed of points, helping to show the most up-to-date charge point information possible.
 This means Zap-Map can show if a charge point is in use or available, alongside the traditional reports indicating whether the unit is operational or out of order.

-Chargemaster has official charging partner arrangements with BMW, Kia, Mercedes-Benz, Mitsubishi, Nissan, Renault, Tesla, and Toyota.
+BP Chargemaster has official charging partner arrangements with BMW, Jaguar, Land Rover, LEVC, Mercedes-Benz, Mini, Mitsubishi, Nissan, Renault, Toyota, and Smart.
 The company is either able to easily arrange for home charge units to be installed for new customers of the above manufacturers, or in certain cases will provide free home charge points to buyers as part of the deal.